 - The 'how and why' of record keeping

 - Good Dom/Bad Dom: You should examine your reasons for wanting to become a Professional

 - Stagecraft - how to create the "look and feel" you desire

-A person desiring to join the BackDrop Sessions Staff can expect to undergo training and learn all of topics on our "Curricula Page".
+A person desiring to join the BackDrop Sessions Staff can expect to undergo training and learn all of the topics on our "Curricula Page".
 Completing this training (and with their internship) a Professional Dominatrix / Mistress typically has several YEARS of college equivalent classes.